jacobsjo/lavaflow/gallery/descriptions.md

 # [01] Ghost Forest in Valley
 The ghost forest grows in valleys among soul sand.

-# [02] Fortress
+# [02] Fortress beyond Lavafall
 Following the lava rivers down to the ocean where fortresses can be found.

 # [03] Lavafall
-Where upper lava rivers meet lower terrain, large lavafalls form
+Where upper lava rivers meet lower terrain, large lavafalls form.

-# [04] Upper layers
+# [04] Narrow layers
 Above the valleys and oceans, narrow layers can be used to traverse the inhospitable terrain.

 # [05] Scaffolding and Fortress